 The picture we have posted here demonstrates that point very well.
-It shows how a Washington, DC, wedding photographer can tell a moment’s story effectively with a simple composition.
+It shows how a Washington, DC, destination wedding photographer can tell a moment’s story effectively using a very simple composition.
 There are literally only two people in the shot: the bride and her bridesmaid.
 They are standing in front of a blank brown background.
 There are no other elements in the frame — just the people.
 They are the entire story, and there is nothing to pull the eye from them.
 You cannot help but look at them.

 Despite this relative lack of information, though, it is easy to tell what is going on in that moment.
 You can see from the bridesmaid’s hand and face that she is getting the bride into the latter’s wedding dress.
 That is also clear from the slight tension in the bride’s body.
-She is obviously tensing to provide resistance against the tugging of the bridesmaid.
+She is obviously bracing to provide resistance against the tugging of the bridesmaid.
 At the same time, the look on her face shows that she is feeling serene and relaxed.
 She is not stressed about her wedding or any of the getting-ready process.
 The bride is just enjoying the moment and eagerly anticipating her upcoming nuptials.

 We took this particular picture at a destination wedding in the Dominican Republic.
 The bride and groom brought a select group of family and friends to the Now Larimar Resort in Punta Cana.
 After spending a few days enjoying everything the all-inclusive hotel had to offer, they tied the knot in a gorgeous outdoor ceremony by the resort’s fountain.
 They and their guests then moved to the beach for a rollicking celebration of the nuptials.
 The group danced and sang deep into the night in one of the funnest wedding receptions we have ever attended.
 They capped off the event with a beautiful sparkler exit before returning to a honeymoon suite that the wedding party had decorated as a surprise.
 It was definitely a destination wedding that was worth leaving the DC metro area for!